matthiasbuecker/geophysics-xochimilco-viveros/01_ERT_2016/README.md

 ## Financial support

-Financial support for the data acquisition was provided by the UNAM (DGAPA-PAPIIT-IN107416-2: Paleoambientes del Pleistoceno tardío en la cuenca de Xochimilco").
+Financial support for the data acquisition was provided by the UNAM (DGAPA-PAPIIT-IN107416-2: "Paleoambientes del Pleistoceno tardío en la cuenca de Xochimilco").
 Matthias Bücker’s participation in this study was partly funded by a scholarship awarded  by the TU-Wien.

 ## Acknowledgements